U.S. News Rankings

 |Ranking score and category|

-There are five New Mexico State University (NMSU) locations, with the main campus situated in Las Cruces, about 50 miles north of the Mexican border.
-Undergraduates at NMSU can choose from nearly 90 bachelor’s degrees, and graduate students can pursue more than 50 master’s programs, including those in the colleges of business, engineering, and education.
-NMSU offers the only honors program in the state, and incoming freshmen who are eligible for the program can take small, specialized classes named “Journeys of Discovery.”
-The university is also home to the Chile Pepper Institute (CPI), an organization that researches and promotes the state vegetable.
+There are five New Mexico State University locations, with the main campus situated in Las Cruces, about 50 miles north of the Mexican border.
+Undergraduates at NMSU can choose from nearly 90 bachelor's degrees, and graduate students can pursue more than 50 master's programs, including those in the colleges of business, engineering and education.
+Freshmen who are eligible for NMSU's honors program can take small, specialized classes called "Journeys of Discovery."
+The university is also home to the Chile Pepper Institute, an organization that researches and promotes the state vegetable.

-Students at NM State, as it is also known, can get involved on campus by joining more than 200 organizations, pledging with nearly 20 fraternities and sororities, and running for student government.
-Student athletes can play at the recreational level or try out for the New Mexico State Aggies varsity teams, which compete in the NCAA Division I Western Athletic Conference.
-The Aggies name reflects the roots of community members who traveled west and specialized in agriculture.
+Students at NM State, as it is also known, can get involved on campus by joining more than 200 organizations, pledging with about 20 fraternities and sororities, and running for student government.
+Student athletes can play at the recreational level or try out for the New Mexico State Aggies varsity teams, which mainly compete in the NCAA Division I Western Athletic Conference.

 |School mission and unique qualities (as provided by the school):|

 New Mexico State University prides itself on being accessible to students of all ages and from all cultures and educational backgrounds.
 The state's land-grant university, NMSU is a reflection of the Southwest's vibrant mix of ethnic and cultural communities and, indeed, of the future demographic of the United States.
 A personalized small-college setting combined with the resources of a large research university allows NMSU to offer curricula designed to encourage student learning and success.
 Data show that these degree programs, guided by NMSU's top-rated and award-winning faculty, help all scholars, no matter their educational background, reach their full potential by the time they graduate.
-Also key to undergraduate and graduate success at NMSU is the extent to which students can participate in research, extension and community service programs.
-The university's Science, Technology, Engineering and Mathematics (STEM) outreach programs are working with area public schools to build the number of students from underrepresented groups who pursue careers in these fields.
-NMSU's wide-ranging research investigations touch many areas of human endeavor, with programs focused on water and energy resources, food safety, environmental issues, homeland security, and border health issues.
+Also key to undergraduate and graduate success at NMSU is the extent to which students can participate in research and community service programs.
+The university's Science, Technology, Engineering and Mathematics (STEM) outreach programs are working with area public schools to build the number of students from under-represented groups who pursue careers in these fields.
+A STEM component is part of NMSU's College Migrant Assistance Program, which provides college access for children of migrant field worker families - one of only eight programs in the U.S. selected to receive a 5-year grant.
+NMSU's wide-ranging research investigations touch many areas of human endeavor, with programs focused on water and energy resources, food safety,environmental issues, homeland security, and border health issues.
 For example, NMSU students and faculty are exploring alternative energy sources, including algal biofuels, hydrogen fuel cells, solar energy and wind power.
 Environmental challenges are the focus of WERC: A Consortium for Environmental Education and Technology Development, which sponsors the International Environmental Design Contest that attracts students from around the world each spring.
 Innovative research is focusing on providing clean water to the nation's communities through desalination, brackish water utilization and contaminant removal techniques to ensure safe water supplies.
 Research on desert ecology is conducted at the university's Chihuahuan Desert Rangeland Research Center, and NMSU administers the NSF-funded Jornada Basin Long-Term Ecological Research Project.
 At the forefront of space exploration efforts for many years, NMSU's aerospace and astronomy research programs deepen our knowledge of space and help expand the complex and fascinating possibilities of orbital and suborbital space travel.
 NMSU operates Apache Point Observatory, home of the Astrophysical Research Consortium's 3.5-meter telescope and the Sloan Digital Sky Survey telescope.
 The university's Physical Science Laboratory operates NASA's Columbia Scientific Balloon Facility and launches high-altitude scientific balloons from sites all over the world.
-In keeping with the land-grant mission, NMSU provides extension and service outreach programs that benefit communities locally, statewide and globally.
-For instance, university extension programs help small farmers increase crop yields and utilize limited water supplies, while alsoproviding innovative and accessible educational resources for small businesses.
-NMSU also is home to the world's only Chile Pepper Institute, a research-based, international nonprofit organization devoted to education, research and archiving information related to capsicum.
-In all its facets, New Mexico State University shines as a place where students have a multitude of possibilities for learning and self-discovery --- truly a place to live, learn and thrive.
+In keeping with the land-grant mission, NMSU provides extension and outreach programs that benefit communities locally, statewide and globally.
+For instance, university extension programs help small farmers increase crop yields and utilize limited water supplies, while also providing innovative and accessible educational resources for small businesses.
+NMSU's museum conservation program is one of only two in the country.
+NMSU also is home to the world's only Chile Pepper Institute, a research-based,international nonprofit organization devoted to education, research and archiving information related to capsicum.
+In all its facets, New Mexico State University shines as a place where students have a multitude of possibilities for learning and self-discovery - truly a place to live, learn and thrive.